Updated June 25th, for 2021

 Now, here's what makes this bike really stand out from similarly priced competitor models - it features built-in incline controls.
 This allows you to simulate real road biking and gives your workout a much-needed oomph of variable intensity, diversity, and flexibility.

-So whether you're just looking to get some cardio in, or even if you're getting geared for an actual road-side cycling marathon - this is, without a single doubt, the best studio bike you can possibly get your hands on.
+So whether you're just looking to get some cardio in, or even if you're getting geared for an actual road-side cycling marathon and need an exercise bike with virttual training - this is, without a single doubt, the best studio bike you can possibly get your hands on.

 - Intertia-enhanced bike flywheel for a comfortable and challenging ride.